reedhop24-del/new-relic-assessment/README.md

 `mvn -Dtest=ShutdownTest test`

 Tests must be run in that order because the shutdown test shuts down the server.
+Any other process running on port 4000 will cause the app to error out so ensure port 4000 is free before starting the server.

 ### Assumptions
 - The problem description did not specify when there are 5 connected clients, what is the expected behavior of the 6th client.